 \subsubsection{Preliminaries on spherical geometry}

-In what follows we will work on a $d$-dimensional sphere $\Gamma$ of radius greater than $1/\sqrt 2$.
+In Section \ref{secp2} we work on a $d$-dimensional sphere $\Gamma$ of radius greater than $1/\sqrt 2$.

 Spherical geometry is very similar to Euclidean.
 To make the proof work in this case, one should, more or less, only change the notation: planes are changed to diametral (or great) spheres, halfspaces to hemispheres, balls to spherical caps.
 We will often use the Euclidean names for the spherical objects, e.g., say ``a plane'' instead of ``a diametral sphere''.
-This should not cause confusion, since we will mostly work in terms of the internal spherical geometry.
+This should not cause confusion, since we will mostly work in terms of internal spherical geometry.
 However, when it is convenient, we will think of the sphere as a subset of a Euclidean space, and interpret points of $\Gamma$ as vectors.
-In the next several paragraphs we will point out some properties of spherical geometry that we will use in the proof.
+In the next several paragraphs we will list the facts from spherical geometry that we will use in the proof.
 For an introduction to elementary spherical geometry we refer the reader to Chapter 1 of the book due to L. Fejes T\'oth \cite{LFT}.
 For a systematic treatment of spherical geometry, that by far covers all the material used in this paper we refer to \cite{Vin}.

 \textbf{1.} There is a natural way to assign dimensions to spherical planes, such that the definition will work the same way as in the Euclidean case.
 Namely, the dimension of a diametral sphere is equal to the dimension of the minimal Euclidean plane that contains it.
 Note that a spherical line consists of two points.